Have ‘great respect’ for Stan Swamy’s work: Bombay HC while hearing his bail appeals posthumously

-The Bombay High Court, while hearing posthumously the appeals filed by late Jesuit priest Stan Swamy in the Elgar Parishad-Maoist links case, on Monday said he was a wonderful person and the court had “great respect” for his work.
+Hearing posthumously the appeals filed by late Jesuit priest Stan Swamy in the Bhima Koregaon-Elgaar Parishad case on Monday, the Bombay High Court remarked that the tribal rights activist was a “wonderful person” and the court has “great respect” for his work.

 “We don’t have time normally, but I saw the funeral service (of Swamy).
 It was very gracious,” Justice Shinde said.
 “Such a wonderful person.
 The kind of service he has rendered to the society.
 We have great respect for his work.
 Legally, whatever is there against him is a different matter,” he said.

-The bench, however, also said it had ensured to remain fair while passing orders on Swamy’s medical bail plea, as well as on the pleas filed by his co-accused in the Elgar Parishad-Maoist links case.
+The bench, however, asserted that it had ensured to remain fair while passing orders on Swamy’s medical bail plea, as well as on the pleas filed by his co-accused in the Elgaar Parishad case.

 “You came to us with his medical bail plea on May 28 and we acceded to every prayer, every time,” the court said to Swamy’s advocate, senior counsel Mihir Desai.

 “Outside, we are speechless.
 Only you (Desai) can clarify this.
-You have said it on record that you have no grievance with this court in the matter,” the HC said.
+You have said it on record that you have no grievance with this court in the matter,” the high court said.

+Stating that the court never anticipated Stan Swamy’s death in custody, the bench, referring to the pending medical bail plea of the late activist, said, “What was on our minds, we can’t say now as we couldn’t pronounce our order.”

-The HC further said nobody mentions that this is the court which granted bail to (co-accused) Varavara Rao, despite vehement opposition.
+The HC also noted that nobody mentions that this is the court which granted bail to (co-accused) Varavara Rao, despite vehement opposition.

 “We allowed (Rao’s) family to meet as we thought human angle has to be seen.
 In another case (Hany Babu), we sent to hospital of his choice (Breach Candy Hospital-a private medical faciluty),” the HC said.